 Are you energetic, collaborative, creative and have a passion working with youth?
 Do you have an understanding of challenges that prevent LGBTQ2S+ youth in seeking safe and inclusive spaces and want to become their best advocates in obtaining inclusive supports?

-The Safe Spaces Program supports LGBTQ2S+ youth between the ages of 16-24 to obtain short term, community based accommodations with the intention of planning for transition to stable, permanent housing.
-You will develop and nurture relations with communities, landlords, stakeholders; foster positive community supports for youth participants, facilitate group activities (recreational/educational) with youth, and provide referrals and provide follow-up supports to external services (LGBTQ2S+ service providers, legal, medical, educational, Children’s Services, etc.).
+You will support LGBTQ2S+ youth between the ages of 16-24 to obtain short term, community based accommodations with the intention of planning for transition to stable, permanent housing.
+You will develop and nurture relations with communities, landlords, stakeholders; foster positive community supports, facilitate group activities (recreational/educational) and provide referrals for follow-up supports to external services (LGBTQ2S+ service providers, legal, medical, educational, Children’s Services, etc.).

 Why Join Our Team

 - Engage with youth in meaningful opportunities to support their pathways towards adulthood.

 - Robust benefit program, RRSP contributions, 3 weeks’ vacation, EAP and other work related benefits.

 - In-house collaborative training opportunities and supervisory coaching sessions to build knowledge, skills and tools relevant to your role and duties.